 @Quinnovator PKM needs to become PKS (Personal Knowledge Sharing).

 @lehawes I think all KM is really about sharing, at heart.
 Need to have something to share, but the act creates the value.

 @rickladd As Russell Ackoff used to say – the best way to learn is to teach.
 Sharing = giving away = getting back exponentially.

 @jeffhester PKM is a process.
 Knowledge flows to me, then through me (as I share with my network and beyond).

 Link to complete Twitter transcript at KMers

-I am more convinced now of the importance of PKM (or PKS) in getting work done in knowledge-intensive workplaces.
+I am more convinced now of the importance of Personal Knowledge Mastery in getting work done in knowledge-intensive workplaces.
 It is a foundational skill, of which only the principles can be formally taught, and like any craft it must be practised to gain mastery.

 Yes, I do offer workshops on PKM and other topics.